markjprice/cs13net9/docs/ch07-features.md

 # .NET 9, November 2024

-Improved native AOT (ahead-of-time) compilation support, and added some advanced features for library authors related to source generation, including the topics listed in *Table 7.7*:
+Improved performance and new features, including the topics listed in *Table 7.7*:

 Feature|Chapter|Topic
 ---|---|---